crizq-ml/prox-sensor-testing/README.md

 ## 📄 Overview

-This script processes a multi-tab Microsoft Excel file containing proximity sensor test data.
-It automates the extraction of five specific key performance indicator (KPI) values from the **first column (Column A)** of every sheet/tab and compiles the results into a single, structured CSV file.
+The `data_processing.py` script processes a multi-tab Microsoft Excel file containing proximity sensor test data.
+It automates the extraction of five specific key values from the **first column (Column A)** of every sheet/tab and compiles the results into a single, structured CSV file.

 Each sheet in the input Excel file is treated as a record for one tested unit, with the **sheet name used as the Serial Number** in the output.

 ## 🛠️ Prerequisites

-To run this script, you must have **Python 3** installed, along with the following libraries:
+To run this script, you must have **Python 3** installed with the following libraries:

-### 1. Install Dependencies
+- pandas
+- openpyxl

-Install the required libraries using pip:
+### Install the required libraries using pip:

 ```bash
 pip install pandas openpyxl